riyanhax/amzfunstuff/utils/products/README.md

 * create a new `products.json` file with empty array, run `make combine-thisiswhyimbroke` to combine new products `x.json` data into main `products.json` file

-* change filename of `products.json` in order to indicate the batch and type
+* change filename of `products.json` in order to indicate the batch and type (check http or https)

 * (**change task in checker.js to check categories**) run `make check-thisiswhyimbroke` to check if product has titleCN, descrption, categories or if any category is not in the existing set